 GOAL: Identify and address curiosity inhibitors within the organization.

 Amy Edmondson pioneered the concept of psychological safety, a team climate characterized by interpersonal trust and mutual respect where people are comfortable being themselves.
-The assessment is based on seven dimensions that uncover how people speak up, learn, and collaborate within their individual teams.
+Vertexia’s version of this assessment is based on seven dimensions that uncover how people speak up, learn, and collaborate within their individual teams.

 GOAL: Cultivate fearless teams within a high-trust environment.